 - Undertaking reviews and inspections to verify whether new construction or renovation has incorporated the minimum building standards for health, life safety, accessibility, structural sufficiency, environmental integrity and energy efficiency.

-- Issuing building permits and enforcing the Ontario Building Code Act, the Ontario Building Code and applicable law.
+- Issuing building permits and enforcing provincial building code legislation and applicable law.

 - Complexity: Size and technical complexity of permit applications and construction work requiring varying amounts of review/inspection times e.g. Industrial, Institutional, Commercial and High Rise Residential applications, offer more unique circumstances to review and assess, while residential construction tends to require more inspections and attention.